distriqt/ANE-GooglePlus/docs/index.md

 ### Features

-- Setup the Google+ API using your client IDs;
-- Sign-in/out and disconnect users;
+- User Sign in, out and disconnect;
-- Prepopulate a Share dialog;
+- Access to the user profile information;
+- Use the G+ Share dialog to post to the user stream;
-- Access to the `idToken` for user authentication
+- Access to the `idToken` for user authentication;
+- Your code works across iOS and Android with no modifications;
+- Sample project code and ASDocs reference

 As with all our extensions you get access to a year of support and updates as we are continually improving and updating the extensions for OS updates and feature requests.